gameserverapp/Platform/Documentation/docs/dashboard/monetization/shop_packs.md

 ### Settings, Pricing & Delivery
 Apart from the Collection settings tab is it possible to change settings per sub package.

-Click the <icon icon="fa-solid fa-cog" size="lg" /> icon on the right of each sub package and click `Settings` or `Pricing & delivery` to edit the sub package settings.
+Click the <Icon icon="fa-solid fa-cog" size="lg" /> icon on the right of each sub package and click `Settings` or `Pricing & delivery` to edit the sub package settings.

 Click the title / badges for a shortcut to `Settings` or `Pricing & delivery`.

 ![Monetization - Sub package settings](/img/dashboard/monetization/shop_packs/sub_package_settings.jpg)

 ### Manage
-Drag (up/down) the <icon icon="fa-solid fa-sort" size="lg" /> on the left of each sub package to change the sub package order.
+Drag (up/down) the <Icon icon="fa-solid fa-sort" size="lg" /> on the left of each sub package to change the sub package order.
-Click the <icon icon="fa-solid fa-cog" size="lg" /> icon on the right for cloning or deleting a sub package.
+Click the <Icon icon="fa-solid fa-cog" size="lg" /> icon on the right for cloning or deleting a sub package.

 ![Monetization - Sub package manage](/img/dashboard/monetization/shop_packs/sub_package_manage.jpg)